-Crite eria India cators ToC Outcomes 4.5 No new plantings are established on local peoples' land where it can be demonstrated that there are legal, customary or user rights, without their FPIC.
-This is dealt with through a 4.5.7 New lands will not be acquired for plantations and mills after 15 November 2018 as a result of recent (2005 or later) expropriations in the national interest without consent (eminent domain), except in cases of smallholders benefitting from agrarian reform or anti-drug programmes.
-Human rights upheld documented system that enables these and other stakeholders to express their views through their own representative institutions.
-(Continued) 4.5.8 (C) New lands are not acquired in areas inhabited by communities in voluntary isolation.
-4.6 Any negotiations concerning compensation for loss of legal, customary or user rights are dealt 4.6.1 (C) A mutually agreed procedure for identifying legal, customary or user rights, and a procedure for identifying people entitled to compensation, is in place.
-Human rights upheld with through a documented system that enables indigenous peoples, local communities and other stakeholders to express their views 4.6.2 (C) A mutually agreed procedure for calculating and distributing fair and gender-equal compensation (monetary or otherwise) is established and implemented, monitored and evaluated in a participatory way, and corrective actions taken as a result of this evaluation. through their own representative institutions.
-4.6.3 Evidence is available that equal opportunities are provided to both men and women to hold land titles for small holdings.
-1

-Crit eria Indio cators ToC Outcomes 4.6 Any negotiations concerning compensation for loss of legal, customary or user rights are dealt with through a documented system that enables indigenous peoples, local communities and other stakeholders to express their views through their own representative institutions.
-(Continued) 4.6.4.
-The process and outcomes of any negotiated agreements, compensation and payments are documented, with evidence of the participation of affected parties, and made publicly available to them.
-Human rights upheld 4.7 Where it can be demonstrated that local peoples have legal, customary or user rights, they are compensated for any agreed land acquisitions and relinquishment of rights, subject to their FPIC and negotiated agreements.
-4.7.14.7.24.7.3 (C) A mutually agreed procedure for identifying people entitled to compensation is in place.
-(C) A mutually agreed procedure for calculating and distributing fair compensation (monetary or otherwise) is in place and documented and made available to affected parties.
-Communities that have lost access and rights to land for plantation expansion are given opportunities to benefit from plantation development.
-Human rights upheld
+Crit eria Indic cator ToC Outcomes 4.6 Any negotiations concerning compensation for loss of legal, customary or user rights are dealt 4.6.1 (C) A mutually agreed upon procedure for identifying legal, customary or user rights, and a procedure for identifying people entitled to compensation, is in place.
+Human rights upheld with through a documented system that enables Indigenous Peoples, local communities and other 4.6.2 (C) A mutually agreed upon procedure for calculating and distributing fair and gender-equal compensation (monetary or otherwise) is established and implemented, monitored and evaluated in a participatory way, and corrective actions taken as a result of this evaluation. stakeholders to express their views through their own representative 4.6.3 Evidence is available that equal opportunities are provided to both men and women to hold land titles for small holdings. institutions.
+4.6.4 The process and outcomes of any negotiated agreements, compensation and payments are documented, with evidence of the participation of affected parties, and made publicly available to them.
+4.7 Where it can be demonstrated that local peoples have legal, 4.7.1 (C) A mutually agreed upon procedure for identifying people entitled to compensation is in place.
+Human rights upheld customary or user rights, they are compensated for any agreed land acquisitions and 4.7.2 (C) A mutually agreed upon procedure for calculating and distributing fair compensation (monetary or otherwise) is in place and documented and made available to affected parties. relinquishment of rights, subject to their FPIC and negotiated agreements.
+4.7.3 Communities that have lost access and rights to land for plantation expansion are given opportunities to benefit from plantation development.